 Turn the heat up to high then add 1 cup cherry tomatoes that have been cut in half and 2 Tablespoons drained capers into the pan, and then let the sauce boil and reduce for 2-3 minutes.

 Finally, remove the pan from the heat then stir in 1 cup freshly grated parmesan cheese and 1/2 cup lightly packed basil that’s been chopped.

 Let the pasta sit for 3 minutes to allow the sauce to thicken up then serve with a generous crack of fresh black pepper.
 My only regret is that I didn’t start making this dish earlier in the summer – it’s the perfect light-yet-filling meal.
 Enjoy!

 free email bonus!

-One-Pan Mediterranean Chicken Pasta is a quick, 30 minute meal that’s gluten-free but full of flavor!
+One Pan Mediterranean Chicken Pasta is an easy, 30-minute meal, gluten free meal that's fresh and full of Mediterranean-inspired flavor!